-First, when you get the mud color in your paintings, it means that you likely have mixed too many colors into one, to the point that the saturation of the color is reduced to a neutral.
+First, when you get an un-purposeful mud color in your paintings, it means that you have mixed too many colors into one, to the point that the saturation of the color is reduced to a neutral.
 The way that you achieve neutral browns (purposely) is to mix the opposites on the color wheel together—for example, blue and orange.
-So if you have mud, it’s likely that you mixed too many colors that are opposite, or almost opposite, on the color wheel, and you have to start that color mix again!
-Here are some general rules in color mixing so you can avoid the mud color.
+Mixing mud can be frustrating if it’s not what you want.
+Here are some general rules to make color mixing easy.

 To Lighten A Color, Add a Lighter Color Such as Yellow, or White